AMERICAN RHODODENDRON SOCIETY

 4.1.2.3 Other expenses appropriate to the duties of the officers, such as long-distance telephone calls, postage, copying, etc. are considered reimbursable at actual cost.

-4.1.2.4 Documentation for reimbursement must be submitted to the Executive Director in the detail required by the IRS regulations, and within the fiscal year that the expense is incurred.
-Each of the officers is limited to receiving not more than one-seventh of the amount that has been budgeted for officers' expenses.
+4.1.2.4 Documentation for reimbursement must be submitted to the Treasurer in the detail required by the IRS regulations, and within the fiscal year that the expense is incurred.

 4.2 THE OFFICERS AS A GROUP (Bylaws: Article V, Sections A & B)